Some notes on Lamperti's recurrence of stochastic sequences: Introduction

 Then the stochastic sequence is recurrent, if for almost all $x\to\infty$,

 If instead for some $\theta>1$ and almost all large $x$,

 then the stochastic sequence is transient. \end{cor}

 The rest of this study is organized as follows.
-In Section \ref{S2}, we provide another formulation and proof of Corollary \ref{cor_Lamperti}.
-In Section \ref{S3}, we discuss the theorem proved in Section \ref{S2} and show its connection with the main result in \cite{A}.
-In Section \ref{S4}, we introduce splittable Markov chains and extend our results for that type of chains.
+In Section \ref{S2}, we prove a new theorem that is similar to Corollary \ref{cor_Lamperti}.
+In Section \ref{S3}, we discuss our findings in Section \ref{S2} and show their connection with the main result in \cite{A}.
+The appendix contains a supplementary material related to the given study.